waikato-ufdl/wai-annotations-yolo/README.md

 #### Domain(s):
 - **Image Object-Detection Domain**

-### Options:
+#### Options:
 ```
-    TO-YOLO-OD:
-      Writes image object-detection annotations in the YOLO format

-      Domain(s): Image Object-Detection Domain

-      usage: to-yolo-od [-c PATH] [-l PATH] [--annotations-only] -o PATH [--split-names SPLIT NAME [SPLIT NAME ...]] [--split-ratios RATIO [RATIO ...]]
+usage: to-yolo-od [-c PATH] [-l PATH] [-p] [--annotations-only] [--no-interleave] -o PATH
+                  [--split-names SPLIT NAME [SPLIT NAME ...]] [--split-ratios RATIO [RATIO ...]]

 optional arguments:
   -c PATH, --labels-csv PATH
-                        Path to the labels CSV file to write
+                        Path to the labels CSV file to write (default: None)
   -l PATH, --labels PATH
-                        Path to the labels file to write
+                        Path to the labels file to write (default: None)
-        --annotations-only
+  -p, --use-polygon-format
+                        Outputs the annotations in polygon format rather than bbox one. (default:
+                        False)
-                        skip the writing of data files, outputting only the annotation files
+  --annotations-only    skip the writing of data files, outputting only the annotation files
+                        (default: False)
+  --no-interleave       disables item interleaving (splitting will occur in runs) (default: False)
   -o PATH, --output PATH
-                        output directory to write images and annotations to
+                        output directory to write images and annotations to (default: None)
   --split-names SPLIT NAME [SPLIT NAME ...]
-                        the names to use for the splits
+                        the names to use for the splits (default: [])
   --split-ratios RATIO [RATIO ...]
-                        the ratios to use for the splits
+                        the ratios to use for the splits (default: [])
 ```